-- 5.4 There are additional areas in the work programme of a scrutiny committee that have yet to be actioned: - Scrutiny of the Dover Town Investment Zone (23 June 2014) - Community Infrastructure Levy (at key milestones) - Local Development Framework (at key milestones) - 5.5 There have been several external organisations or community groups involved in scrutiny (either as an interviewee or by providing documentary evidence) during the municipal year 2013/14. - 5.6 Any items not completed during the 2013/14 work programmes will be rolled as priorities for the 2014/15 work programme. - 5.7 The Scrutiny (Policy and Performance) Committee continued to maintain an overview role in respect of contracts and tenders during the municipal year to ensure that costs were being controlled in a difficult economic and budgetary climate. - 5.8 The work programmes are subject to regular review by the individual Scrutiny Committees and possible revision in liaison with the Scrutiny Co-ordination Sub-Committee having regard to the corporate objectives and priorities, public consultation, and other events that may require the Scrutiny Committees to reappraise their work programmes. - 5.9 Cabinet references relating to items on the agenda are extracted from the Record of Decision and included in the agenda as a standing item along with the Notice of Forthcoming Key Decisions.
-This is to ensure that when considering a report, the
+- Performance of Council Tax Service - Playing Pitch and Outdoor Sports Facility Strategy - Dover Leisure Centre - 4.2 There have been several external organisations or community groups involved in scrutiny (either as an interviewee or by providing documentary evidence) during the municipal year 2014/15, and in particular as part of the Review of Live Animal Exports and the DTIZ scrutiny. - 4.3 Any items not completed during the 2014/15 work programmes will be presented to the first meeting of the Committee in 2015/16 for consideration in the rolling work programme. - 4.4 The work programmes are subject to regular review by the individual Scrutiny Committees and possible revision in liaison with the Scrutiny Co-ordination Sub-Committee having regard to the corporate objectives and priorities, public consultation, and other events that may require the Scrutiny Committees to reappraise their work programmes.